 The artistic movement of Cubism has had an incalculable influence on the art history of the past century.
 Its temporal and spatial fluidity was new and exciting, and carried art yet further along its strange journey of influence from Impressionism toward Abstract Expressionism.
-Some formal attributes of Cubism, such as flattened perspective plane, an emphasis on forms and experiences over realistic minutiae, and sharply contrasting regions of intense color, are also present in a much more recent art form: pixel art.
+Some formal attributes of Cubism, such as flattened perspective plane, an emphasis on forms and experiences over realistic minutiae, a reduction of realistic complexity to geometric simplicity, and sharply contrasting regions of intense color, are also present in a much more recent art form: pixel art.

 One recent game which uses pixel art to great effect is Subset Games’ acclaimed strategy roguelike, FTL: Faster Than Light.
 By taking a quick look at some of the art in FTL, one can acknowledge and remark upon the meaning it carries, in the hopes that others will go on to do the same for pixel art that interests them.

 Despite its far-reaching influence and near-constant presence, pixel art is very rarely treated as the movement it is; indeed, the Wikipedia article for pixel art reads more like a technical glossary than a page of information about a type of art like Pop Art or Impressionism.

 One does not have to search far and wide for a reason behind this oversight, and many of you probably already have theories as to why this is the case.
 For myself, I would say that the problem is that Pop Art and Impressionism are movements of (among other things) painting, whereas pixel art is a movement primarily of games.
 The status of video games as a new art form is itself a controversial topic, and relies heavily upon the degree to which you think art can be (or already is) interactive.